JUSTICE is the conscience of the legal profession – be a part of it

 Becoming a member of JUSTICE is a great way to boost your CV and interact with senior judges, leading lawyers and legal academics.
 Find out more about the benefits of student membership.

 Student membership of JUSTICE starts at £15.
-Signing up to a direct debit is the quickest and easiest way to join, choose this option via the links below.
+Signing up to a direct debit is the quickest and easiest way to join.

 Here are just five of the reasons why you should join JUSTICE:

 Because it is not party political, JUSTICE commands respect throughout the political spectrum.
 We have representatives from each of the main political parties on our governing body.

 JUSTICE draws on international research and caselaw, and the specialist input of experts to provide the template for public policy.

 JUSTICE has a membership of prominent barristers and solicitors, distinguished academics, leading firms and chambers and many individuals and organisations engaged in human rights.

 Through influential reports and informed dialogue, we continue to play a key role amending and developing law, government policy and the practice of public authorities.